Pfern/ADER17/material/ADER17_practical.md

 The same way ENSEMBL is a good source for the genome sequence, it is also a good source to obtain gene annotations.
 ENSEMBL even defined a specific variant of the GFF format ([GTF](http://www.ensembl.org/info/website/upload/gff.html)) which is commonly accepted by most applications.

-Task: Obtain the latest Drosophila melanogaster GTF from Ensembl, as well as the GTF for the organism relevant for your complete dataset.
+**Task**: Obtain the latest Drosophila melanogaster GTF from Ensembl, as well as the GTF for the organism relevant for your complete dataset.

 ## LO 6.2 - Visualizing alignments in IGV for single genes

 To visualize the alignments along the reference genome one can use software such as [IGV](http://software.broadinstitute.org/software/igv/) or [Tablet](https://ics.hutton.ac.uk/tablet/), which work in most for the most common operating systems.
 To avoid loading all alignments simultaneously in memory, and to be able to quickly search for region-specific alignments, this software uses the BAM format.

-TASK: Run IGV and look at the provided sample BAM file with alignments [ND: provided from lguilgur et al - same as for the NGS part].
+**Task**: In the guilgur folder, you'll have data from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
+Run IGV and look at the provided sample BAM files with alignments.
+In IGV, load the Drosophila genome as reference (fasta), and then load the provided annotation file (gtf) and alignment files (*.bam).
+Note that for this case, you need to load Drosophila BDGP5 and not BDGP6 (unless you redid alignments using the raw data that are also provided).
-- In IGV, load the Drosophila genome as reference (fasta); load the annotation file (gtf) and alignment files (*.bam) [ND: mention that gtf can also be indexed... maybe provide it already indexed??]
+[ND: mention that gtf can also be indexed... maybe provide it already indexed??]
 [ND: mention that gtf can also be indexed... maybe provide it already indexed??]
 [ND: exemplify UCSC and ENSEMBL chr differences].